jpaquim/psycle/cpsycle/readme.txt

-C-Psycle is a variant of Psycle in "C" language (instead of C++, except some plugin and driver apis are written in C++) with the goal of being compatible with mfc-psycle and sharing as much features as possible.
+C-Psycle is a variant of Psycle in "C" language (instead of C++, except of some plugin and driver apis written in C++) with the goal of being compatible with mfc-psycle and sharing as much features as possible.
-Work is now done to reach the point of releasing a 1.0 version, mainly finishing the stackview, completing a instrument zone structure rather than the a notepair map, fixing some incompatibilities in XMSampler and the psy fileformat.
+Work is now done to reach the point of releasing a 1.0 version, mainly finishing the stackview, completing a instrument zone structure rather than a notepair map, fixing some incompatibilities in XMSampler and the psy fileformat.

 If anyone wants to try it, it should be easier to compile with visual studio 2019 than Psycle, but at this point it still requires Psycle plugins and some manual changes to code for correct configuration.

-The core of is sequencer based and completly separated from the ui and makes it possbile to build the command line player under linux.
-Audio and Event Input (Midi/keyboard) are driver orientated.
+The audio core is sequencer based and completly separated from the ui and makes it possbile to build the command line player under linux.
+Audio and event input (Midi/keyboard) are driver orientated.
 The ui was reduced from mfc to win32 and bridged to allow in the future a toolkit for posix aswell.
+Besides english, the host can be viewed in spanish aswell (except the help files).

 Structure of the host